• Home

 Accommodation, meals

 The SSSS students will be accommodated at university dormitories.
-Breakfast, lunch and dinner will be provided as a buffet in the University refectory.
+Breakfast, lunch and dinner will be provided as a buffet in the university canteen.

-Both the dormitories and refectory are located near the Faculty of Arts, in the campus of the University of South Bohemia.
+Both the dormitories and canteen are located near the Faculty of Arts, in the campus of the University of South Bohemia.

 ACCOMMODATION